cedricdelpoux/gatsby-remark-strava/README.md

 gatsby-remark-strava-token
 ```

-3. Add the plugin in your `gatsby-config.js` file
+3. Add the plugin in your `gatsby-config.js` file.
+It's important that it is a child plugin of `gatsby-transformer-remark` as below, otherwise it won't work.

 ```js
 require("dotenv").config()